 If you do find unauthorised use of your IP there are a few ways you can take action:

-- with the help of a lawyer, you can also use a cease and desist letter.
+- With the help of a lawyer, you can also use a cease and desist letter.
 This warns an offender of your rights and asks them to stop any activity that may cause infringement

-IP law in the US is complex and legal action should only be used when other enforcement methods have failed.
+IP law in the USA is complex and legal action should only be used when other enforcement methods have failed.
 If legal action is necessary, then you should consult a lawyer who specialises in IP law.
 Both administrative and civil actions can be commenced.
 In some circumstances infringement can be a criminal offence.
-Suspected violations of IP rights in the US can be reported to the National Intellectual Property Rights Coordination Center for potential investigation.
+Suspected violations of IP rights in the USA can be reported to the National Intellectual Property Rights Coordination Center for potential investigation.

 Doing business in the USA